 Who are Céline Garnavault and Thomas Sillard?

-Our objects are indeed technological, but they are primarily tools, and what we choose to create with these tools is relationship, dialogue, and emotion.
+Our objects are indeed technological, but they are primarily tools, and what we choose to create with these tools is about relationship, dialogue, and emotion.

 You place a great emphasis on research in your work?